Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 Ukraine wants “concrete security guarantees” from Washington, European countries and Group of Seven leading industrialized nations, he said.
 Giving up territory to Russia, which occupies nearly 20% of Ukraine, “is not possible” under the U.N.
 Charter, he said.

-Kremlin spokesman Dmitry Peskov said Washington’s decision could act as a spur to a peace agreement.

-“The U.S. has been the chief supplier in this war so far,” Peskov said.
-“If the U.S. suspends these supplies, it will make the best contribution to peace.”
+Noting that the U.S. has been “the chief supplier" of aid to Ukraine, Peskov said that if Washington suspends these supplies, "it will make the best contribution to peace.”

 Poland’s Foreign Ministry said the U.S. had not consulted with or informed NATO countries before announcing the pause.